 Hantaviruses are a group of viruses that may be carried by some rodents.
 Some hantaviruses can cause a rare but deadly disease called hantavirus pulmonary syndrome.
 The disease is called HPS.
+Hemorrhagic fever with renal syndrome (HFRS) is a group of clinically similar illnesses caused by hantaviruses from the family Bunyaviridae.

 Only some kinds of mice and rats can give people hantaviruses that can cause HPS.
 In North America, they are the deer mouse, the white-footed mouse, the rice rat, and the cotton rat.
 However, not every deer mouse, white-footed mouse, rice rat, or cotton rat carries a hantavirus.
 Other rodents, such as house mice, roof rats, and Norway rats, have never been known to give people HPS.
 Since it is hard to tell if a mouse or a rat carries a hantavirus, it is best to avoid all wild mice and rats and to immediately and safely clean up any rodent urine, droppings, or nests at your camp.